Man, 77, found dead inside house fire in Wrightwood

 It’s unclear at this time what caused the fire, or if there were working smoke detectors inside the home.

-The fire is out now but the investigation is underway.
+The fire is under investigation.